sonalsannigrahi/Archers-Final/LogBook.md

 Saba Tavdgiridze and Nicolas Lopes - finished rectangle class( except collisions ) which has to be integrated with graphics team.

 Jiwon Park - Worked with Sonal to implement the rotation of the bow with the mouse click.
 Implemented the speared opponents.

+Alexandre Hirsch - Worked with Minh Tuan on the in game pause/settings menu.
+Will work on implementing the actual settings in the follwing week.